julialamenza/blue-gree-canary/README.md

 ### USAGE

-» Verify blue environment
+»» Make file

+»» Verify deployments

-Verify that your blue environment was deployed successfully by visiting the load balancer's DNS name in your browser or cURLing it from your terminal.
+Verify that your blue environment was deployed successfully by visiting the load balancer's DNS name in your browser or CURLing it from your terminal.

 ````
 for i in `seq 1 5`; do curl <your loadbalancer url> ; done